Cornwall S&R League Rules 2017/2018

 - No players are able to play down for a lower team in their club or play for another team in the same division.

-- All players may play up to teams in higher divisions but once a player plays up four times for a team then they are deemed to become a member of the higher team, they will be re-coded accordingly and cannot play down again.
+- All players may play up to teams in higher divisions but once a player plays up the 4th time for a team then they are deemed to become a member of the higher team, they will be re-coded accordingly and cannot play down again.
 If your club has two teams in the higher division, then once a player plays up for one of the teams then they are unable to play for the other team in that division.

-- Players may transfer clubs only during the close season, ie from the completion of the current season up until the end of June.
+- Players may transfer clubs only during the close season, ie from the completion of the current season up until the end of July.
 Notification of transfer is to be made in full to the League Secretary.
-(This is to commit players to clubs early, so that clubs can form and enter their teams to the league by the end of July.)
+Transfer is permissible for legitimate reasons (eg. loss of a player or two from a team) within a club with multiple teams during the Christmas break between the Autumn & Spring Leagues when captains RENOMINATE using LM.
+(NB Transfers between clubs: this is to commit players to clubs early, so that clubs can form and enter their teams to the league by the end of July.)

-- With our League Master system team captains must NOMINATE their playing order at the start of each half.
+- With our League Master system team captains must NOMINATE their playing order at the start of each league – Autumn and Spring.
 This playing order becomes rigidly fixed from that point.
+Playing out of order is automatically picked up by LM Watchdog.

 - Players in each team should be nominated to play in order of their ability.